Southampton boss Hasenhuttl confirms Djenepo doubtful for Brighton & Hove Albion clash | Goal.com

 Ahead of their final Africa Cup of Nations qualifying fixtures, Mali will be concerned about the fitness of the 22-year-old who scored a goal in their 2-0 defeat of Chad in November.

-The Eagles lead Group A qualifying group and they have already secured their spot for the 2022 continental tournament billed for Cameroon after gathering 10 points from four matches.
+The Eagles lead qualifying Group A and they have already secured their spot for the 2022 continental tournament billed for Cameroon after gathering 10 points from four matches.